cjolowicz/blog/content/posts/hypermodern-python-05-documentation.md

 ```

 Rebuild the documentation using `nox -rs docs`, and open the file
-`docs/_build/index.html` in your browser to view your API documentation.
+`docs/_build/index.html` in your browser.
+Navigate to the `splines` module to
+view its API documentation.

 <center>[Continue to the next chapter](../hypermodern-python-06-ci-cd)</center>